5T33Z0/Lenovo-T530-Hackintosh-OpenCore/macOS_Install/OpenCore/OC_macOS12.md

 	- Adjust the `config.plist` to your needs as explained on my repo.
 	- Generate SMBIOS data for `MacBookPro10,1` (Core i7) or `MacBookPro10,2` (Core i5)
 	- Change `csr-active-config` to: `67080000`.
 This is a must in order to install the Intel HD4000 Drivers.
-- Reboot from USB flash drive and run "Install macOS Ventura"
+- Reboot from USB flash drive and run "Install macOS Monterey"
 - There will be a few reboots along the way.
 Boot from the new Install Partition until it's no longer present in the Boot Picker
 - Once the Installation has finished, copy the EFI folder from the USB Installer to the EFI partition on your HDD/SSD.